 What happens if I reported through carbonn Climate Registry (cCR) before but not through CDP’s disclosure platform?

-You should report through CDP’s disclosure platform in 2019, and the data will be automatically shared with ICLEI.
-The services you previously received from ICLEI will remain the same and in addition you will receive analytics and scoring feedback from CDP.
+You should report through CDP’s disclosure platform in 2020, and the data will be automatically shared with ICLEI.
+The services you previously received from ICLEI will remain the same and in addition you will receive tools and scoring feedback from CDP.

 How is our historical reporting data handled?